tsuru/tsuru/docs/overview.rst

 the whole repository history of your application, there's no need to have that information in the application webserver.

 Tsuru will also take care of all the applications dependencies when you deploy.
 You can specify Operational System and language specific dependencies.
-For example, if you have a Python application, tsuru will search for the requirements.txt file, but first it will search for OS dependencies. in Ubuntu, for instance, Tsuru will search for a file called requirements.apt, after the installation of the packages listed there, it'll install the language dependencies, in this example running `pip instal` passing the requirements.txt file.
+For example, if you have a Python application, tsuru will search for the requirements.txt file, but first it will search for OS dependencies.
+In Ubuntu, for instance, Tsuru will search for a file called requirements.apt, after the installation of the packages listed there, it'll install the language dependencies, in this example running `pip instal` passing the requirements.txt file.